vars1ty/dynamic-rune/README.md

    - Returns: Nothing.
    - Description: Shows a basic Windows alert message.
    - > **Warning** This blocks the executing thread until the dialog box has been closed.
+- `windows::alloc_console()` -> `()`
+   - Returns: Nothing.
+   - Description: Attempts to allocate a console window.
+- `memory::write_string(i32/i64, string)` -> `()`
+   - Arg 0: The address in its normal i32/i64 form.
+   - Arg 1: The string to be written.
+   - Returns: Nothing.
+   - Description: Attempts to write a string to the specified memory location.
+The string is always null-terminated before writing.
+   - > **Note** The address cannot be hexadecimal, it has to be a standard i32/i64.
+Use `parse::hex_i32_to_i32` or `parse::hex_i64_to_i64` to convert a hexadecimal integer to its standard form.
+   - > **Warning** Dangerous function, may crash your game or cause undefined behavior.

 ## Custom Keywords
 - `import (file).rn`